Wednesday, July 2, 2025

 • I had 45 stocks with a dividend yield higher than the historical average dividend yield and

 If you had one share of each stock, total dividends last month would be $230.57.
 This month dividends would be $231.48.
 It can vary as because some stocks are paid in US$ and so this figure is affected by currency exchange.
-Of the stock that I follow 12 stocks has raised their dividends since last month.
-If I did an index based on stock price, the index for last month would be 835.76 and this month 805.26.
+Of the stock that I follow 7 stocks has raised their dividends since last month.
+If I did an index based on stock price, the index for last month would be 805.26and this month 827.40.

 Of the stocks I follow, 0 stock has cut their dividends.

 Of the stocks I follow, the following declined the most in their stock price.
-Of the stocks I follow, 61.94% had declining stock prices.
-Last month 50.32% of the stock had declining prices.
+Of the stocks I follow, 41.29% had declining stock prices.
+Last month 61.94% of the stock had declining prices.
+Note that last month I said that FirstService Corp declined 45.95%, but the decline was only 6.74%.
+I was using US$ price not the CDN$ price.

 Name Exch Sym Exch Sym Chge SP